The Architecture of Agency Volume 5 The Viability Criterion

 Say “value theory” and people expect moral commitments — a list of rules, a ranking of goods, an account of virtue.
 Axio instead treats values as preference architectures whose long-term behavior can be analyzed, the way an engineer analyzes a control system.

 A preference set is not judged morally.
-It is judged structurally: whether it maintains the accuracy of the agent’s world-model, preserves viable futures rather than foreclosing them, scales under recursive consequence, resists drift toward internal contradiction, and handles the complexity of the environment it actually inhabits.
+It is judged structurally: whether it maintains the accuracy of the agent’s world-model, preserves viable futures rather than foreclosing them, scales under recursive consequence, resists drift toward internal contradiction, and handles the complexity of the environment it inhabits.
 These are not ethical criteria.
 They are the criteria by which any feedback-governed system stands or falls, applied to the particular systems that have preferences.

 Vices as Predictive Limitations